MarkBind/markbind/docs/devGuide/projectManagement.md

    <box type="info" seamless>

    **Reason:** The release manager may not review all PRs, so please add the label to highlight the version impact of the PR.
-This helps to clarify which milestone the PR should be assigned to.
    </box>

 1. **Draft the release note for breaking changes**.